ServiceNow/Fast-LLM/docs/recipes/train-llama-8b.md

       1. Hidden-size/num-layers will be used to provide good defaults for weight initialization std.
       2.  -ln(500_000)

-      Configuring the model this way is a bit more verbose than using the pretrained configuration, but gives you an idea of how you configure a Llama-3.1-8B-like model with Fast-LLM.
+      Configuring the model this way is a bit more verbose than using the pretrained configuration, but gives an idea of how to configure a Llama-3.1-8B-like model with Fast-LLM.